YoBii/LethalMoonUnlocks/README.md

   <summary><strong>Looks too crowded?
 Check this out</strong></summary>

   There's a config option in the advanced section allowing you to control the maximum tag line length.
-  This can give the moon catalogue a more organized look at the cost of more scrolling.
+  This can give the moon catalog a more organized look at the cost of more scrolling.

 ![More organized example of Terminal Tags](https://i.ibb.co/88ZGLXj/image.png)